 – One-day isn’t a lot, but a weekend is enough in Austin.
 You’ll be sure to either love it or feel lukewarm about it.
 But there’s no way you won’t feel free.
 “There’s a freedom you begin to feel the closer you get to Austin, Texas” –Willie Nelson.
 So enjoy your day of freedom in the Live Music Capitol of the World!

 – Make your trip to Austin even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Austin or around the area.
+Check out Tripadvisor for all the activities and organized tours in Austin or around the area.
+Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!